KAKYAKUSEN

 22 February 1944:

 At 1704, Selby fires four stern torpedoes at the transport.
 At 1706, he hears two explosions: one is observed about midway between the transport’s bow and forward stack; the other is unseen.
 Selby observes the ship almost dead in the water, listing ten degrees to port its steering gone.
-PUFFER closes in and her crew begins taking pictures.
+USS PUFFER closes in and her crew begins taking pictures.
 The escort, though undamaged, flees without attempting to drop depth-charges.

 Lifeboats are lowered and the Japanese abandon ship.
 It soon become clear that the ship will not sink from the damage it has sustained.
 At 1724, Selby fires his No. 1 and No. 2 tubes.
 The torpedoes hit the ship in the bow and stern.
 TEIKO MARU begins to roll to port and settles by the stern.
 At 1735, TEIKO MARU sinks at 03-10N, 109-15E.
 192 Japanese soldiers and seven crewmen are KIA.
+Also lost are 800-tons of cargo.

 1944: